MystenLabs/sui/external-crates/move/documentation/book/src/packages.md

 also must not move the file from the root, as it needs to be at the same level as the `Move.toml` manifest in the package.

-If you are using source control for your package, make sure the `Move.lock` file is checked in to your repository.
-This ensures every build of your package is an exact replica of the original, and that changes to the build will be apparent as changes to the `Move.lock` file.
+If you are using source control for your package, it's recommended practice to check in the `Move.lock` file that corresponds with your desired built or published package.
+This ensures that every build of your package is an exact replica of the original, and that changes to the build will be apparent as changes to the `Move.lock` file.

 The `Move.lock` file is a TOML file that currently contains the following fields.

-Note: that other fields may be added to the lock file either in the future, or by third-party package package managers as well.
+**Note**: other fields may be added to the lock file either in the future, or by third-party package package managers as well.

 ### The `[move]` Section